 Our conversations were spiky and horrible.
-We didn’t like each other, though most us of ending up pairing off.
+We didn’t like each other, though most us of ended up pairing off.
 One of the boys lived quite far from the pub but we would make the mini cab journey to his house because his mum was always out and his gay lodger rarely made an appearance.
 I did see him once when I had stayed over and he was leaving for work.
-He didn’t fit in to the 1930s semi and I felt that feeling I always did when I saw someone else who belonged in a different place, ‘help’.
+He didn’t fit in to the 1930s semi and I felt that feeling I always did when I saw someone else who belonged in a different place too- ‘help me’.

-Sometimes I used to go round without my friends and he used to try and get me to look at the clothing catalogues underwear section with him while he tried to get me to kiss him.
-We were usually interrupted by his neighbour, who would be standing on the flat roof and banging on the window to be let in for a spliff.
+Sometimes I used to go round without my friends and he used to try and get me to look at the clothing catalogues underwear section with him and kiss me.
+We were usually interrupted by his scrawny neighbour who would be standing on the flat roof outside the bedroom and banging on the window to be let in for a spliff.